hanlaoshi/Deep-Generative-Modeling/README.md

 # Deep-Generative-Modeling

-This is a repository about Deep Generative Modeling(More attention to  probabilistic time series forecasting with Normalizing Flows)
+This is a repository about Deep Generative Modeling(More attention to  probabilistic time series forecasting with Normalizing Flows) updating everyday

 <font face="微软雅黑" size=4 color=#008000 >Contact me: hanaif@mail2.sysu.edu.cn</font>